princeton-nlp/SWE-agent/docs/config/config.md

 * [`configs/`](https://github.com/princeton-nlp/SWE-agent/tree/main/config/configs) for examples of properly formatted configuration files.
 Each configuration differs in its set of commands, input/output format, demonstrations, etc.
 * [`commands/`](https://github.com/princeton-nlp/SWE-agent/tree/main/config/commands) for the bash implementations of the custom commands that SWE-agent uses to navigate + edit the codebase.
 More information [here](commands.md).

+!!! hint "Relative paths"
+    Relative paths in config files are resolved to the `SWE_AGENT_CONFIG_ROOT` environment variable (if set) or the SWE-agent repository root.

 ## How a Configuration File is Processed
 Some notes on processing that occurs on config fields when SWE-agent is run: